ukparliament/commons-library-open-day/2025/idms/index.md

 ## What do we do?

+We publish [Weeknotes](https://ukparliament.github.io/ontologies/meta/weeknotes/) on an irregular basis.
+Our work includes:

 ### Subject indexing
-We subject index most of parliamentary business, in both Houses, supporting researchers and others find what they need.
+We subject index most of parliamentary business, in both Houses, supporting researchers and others to find what they need.

 ### Taxonomy services
 We maintain a controlled vocabulary to cover the business of both Houses.
 The vocabulary is emergent from parliamentary business.
 We consult with colleagues across Parliament, making best use of their procedural and subject matter expertise.